 - Get REAL insurance.
 Automobile insurance pays you for an automobile crash.
 DO NOT that “cheapest kind out there.”
 You are being ripped off by the insurance salesman if you do.
 In Florida, the legislature has seen fit to let people drive around weapons of death with no insurance to protect people around them.
 This is not a joke; it is a travesty by our suppose “representatives.”
 Everybody has to drive a car because of our poor infrastructure in Florida (another gift from the lazy Florida Legislature).
 Here’s the scoop: insurance is the business of taking the risk away from you and transferring it to somebody else who will pay if something goes wrong.

 Life insurance pays a family one of member dies.
 Flood insurance protects you when the water rises (which officially is going to happen).
-So, a rule of thumb in buying insurance is by the amount that will protect your property or life.
+So, a rule of thumb in buying insurance is buy the amount which will protect your property or life.
 If you drive a car and you own $50,000 in property or have a $50,000 a year job, someone you injure in a crash could take that unless you have $50,000 insurance.
-If you have a spouse and two kids, you need to have life insurance equal to the amount that will protect them until your spouse can replace your income.
+If you have a spouse and two kids, you need to have life insurance equal to the amount that will protect them until your widowed spouse can replace your income.
 So, do a little research and talk to a good insurance company.
-The time to discover you don’t have enough insurance is not at the funeral, after a crash or after the hurricane and you’re looking at blue sky where your roof used to be.
+Consumer Report has good tips on that.
+The time to discover you don’t have enough insurance is not at your funeral, after a crash or after the hurricane.

 - Get off the stupid cellphone for multiple reasons.
 A).
 Distracted driving is killing more and more people.
 At present I have for lawsuits where I am going after every penny the defendants have because they do injured my clients while driving.
 It’s JUST NOT WORTH IT.
 Put the damn thing in the glove compartment!
 B).
 Your mental health.
 There’s a host of studies published since the advent of the iPhone which tell dire consequences with too much phone use.
 In teenagers, the signs of loneliness, depression, isolation and anxiety are linked to smart phone use.
 C).
 You are being used to make money.
 Verizon sold it’s land line business because cell phone use is so lucrative.
 Facebook, Instagram, Snapchat, Tumblr are scam artists as much as buy-here-pay-here, pay-day loan companies, slum lords and the NFL are.
 They are designed to “exploit human vulnerability” and tearing societies apart according to two former Facebook executives.
 Cellphone companies are sticking these predatory programs into your face 24/7 every where you go.
 The cellphone companies are tracking you, categorizing you, packaging you and selling you, your contacts and your information about your life and what you share with your friends family acquaintances to business, hucksters, marketing companies (also hucksters), the Russian mob or any other crass business or criminal enterprise that has the money to the pay the company.
 D).
 You’re missing out on human eye-contact which creates a feeling of connection to the people in your life and releases endorphins and feel good hormones in you.
 You are missing meeting that special someone while you’re looking at that cell phone.